brandencmw/FinanceDatabase/README.md

 ## Build Status
 >This project is currently a work-in-progress.
 I'm adding to it as often as I
 >can until I have full desired functionality.
-Still needing to be added at this
+I recently added the ability to
->point is the ability to view entries in the database after adding the tables.
+>to view the tables in the database as well as a button to export tables to Excel.
->Past that, I'm planning on adding functionality to export to Excel and other
+>Past that, I'm planning to add graphing features to visually represent the data in
->file formats as well as graphing capabilities.
+>the tables

 ## Technology and Frameworks Used
 ##### Built with